Are Cars Safe In Thunderstorms?

 If You Can’t Pull Off, Then Avoid Water And Stay Away From The Glass

-The Myth Of Cars Being Safe During A Thunderstorm
+The Myth Of Rubber Tires Being Protective During A Thunderstorm

 The Rubber Tire effect is the idea that rubber tires protect cars from lightning, as rubber is an insulator.
-This myth is probably partly true, as rubber tires offer a slight barrier to protect a car from lightning.
-Still, lightning can travel through the metal rims on the tires, making them ineffective.
+This myth is false according to the NOAA despite the fact that rubber tires offer a slight barrier to protect a car from lightning.

 What Will Happen If Cars Are Hit By Lightning?